AditiDiti/Helping_Hands/README.md

 <a name="Welcome to HelpingHands"></a>

 # Welcome to HelpingHands👋
-At HelpingHands, It is a platform dedicated to helping individuals in need find employment opportunities nearby.
+At HelpingHands, a platform dedicated to helping individuals in need find employment opportunities nearby.
 Whether you are looking for full-time, part-time, or temporary work, we are here to assist you in your job search journey.
 Our mission is to empower the community by bridging the gap between job seekers and employers.

 <a name="demo"></a>